 Anyone that knows anything about Jenn Harris will tell you, I am a huge fan of classic film noir.
 I am a fan, of old Hollywood.
 I am a FAN, hear me?
-And in my love for classic film and film actors, I found myself drawn to Carmen Jones, and the actress (my secret style icon) Dorothy Dandridge.
+And in my love for classic film and film actors, I found myself drawn to Carmen Jones, and the actress (my style icon) Dorothy Dandridge.
 The same movie that garnered her praise for her role, exposed me to her co-star, Harry Bellafonte.

-Eartha Kitt said Harry told her that a Black woman would hold a black man back.
+Eartha Kitt said Harry told her that a Black woman would hold a Black man back.

-Well, I’ll be damned.
+Well!
+I’ll be damned.

 I read this quote and my heart broke.
-As a black woman, I am good enough to bare black sons, whom will be black men, but I, the daughter of a black man, could not be assumed to be desired by a black man?
-That I am not suitable to be on his arm or be loved by him because I can’t help him to where he wants to be?
+As a Black woman, I am good enough to bare Black sons, whom will be Black men.
+But I, the daughter of a Black man, could not be assumed to be desired by a Black man?
+That I am not suitable to be on his arm, be loved by him because I can’t help him to where he wants to be?

-As a black woman, you see this constantly.
-Women of my hue are good enough when these certain black men are struggling, scuffling and trying to figure out who they are and where they are to go, but when any perceived power or money is secured?
-They need a lighter skinned black girl, or an all out white girl.
+As a Black woman, you see this constantly.
+Women of my hue are good enough when these certain Black men are struggling, scuffling and trying to figure out who they are and where they are to go.
+But when any perceived power or money is secured?
+They need a lighter skinned Black girl, or an all-out white girl.

 Perhaps it is the esthetic that is craved.
 Perhaps to have the power and prestige white women bring is affirmation into all white or predominately white spaces.
-In that lust for power, prowess and progress, black women are seen as the pariahs–the lowest of low ones who aren’t worthy of being on the arms of powerful men.
-Our skin tone is an affront to whiteness and affirmation of the innate blackness these black men have.
+In that lust for power, prowess and progress, Black women are seen as the pariahs: the lowest of low ones who aren’t worthy of being on the arms of powerful men.
+Our skin tone is an affront to whiteness and affirmation of the innate blackness these Black men have.